TDRS-1: Operations

-TDRS-1 formed part of the first Pole-to-Pole phone call on 28 April 1999, with TDRS-1 being used at the South Pole, and an Iridium phone being used at the North Pole (recorded in Ripley's Believe It Or Not and Guinness World Records in April 1999).
+TDRS-1 formed part of the first pole-to-pole phone call on 28 April 1999, with TDRS-1 being used at the South Pole, and an Iridium phone being used at the North Pole (recorded in Ripley's Believe It Or Not and Guinness World Records in April 1999).

 Mission duration

-TDRS-1 had a design life of ten years, however in April 2008, it was still operational on the twenty-fifth anniversary of its launch.
-Over the years, the orbital inclination was allowed to increase so that, for portions of the day (approximately 5 hours), it was able to be used for communications with the North and then the South Pole.
+TDRS-1 had a design life of ten years, but in April 2008, it remained operational on the twenty-fifth anniversary of its launch.
+Over the years, the orbital inclination was allowed to increase so that, for portions of the day (approximately 5 hours), it could be used for communications with the North and then the South Pole.
 Along with Marisat F2, GOES 3 and LES-9, it was one of a number of satellites that were transferred to the US National Science Foundation in 1998, for communications with the Amundsen–Scott South Pole Station.
 After Marisat was retired, TDRS-1 became the primary means of communication with the research station.
-The last functioning traveling-wave tube amplifier aboard TDRS-1 failed in October 2009, rendering the spacecraft unusable for communications purposes.
+The last functioning traveling-wave tube amplifier aboard TDRS-1 failed in October 2009, rendering the spacecraft unusable for communications.

 TDRS-1 proved helpful during a 1999 medical emergency at the NSF's Antarctic Amundsen–Scott South Pole Station.
 The satellite's high-speed Internet connectivity allowed personnel to conduct telemedicine conferences.
-Doctors in the United States aided Dr. Jerri Nelson, who had breast cancer, in performing a self-biopsy and administering chemotherapy.
+Doctors in the United States aided Dr. Jerri Nielsen, who had breast cancer, to perform a self-biopsy and administer chemotherapy.
 Later, in 2002, doctors used TDRS-1 to perform another telemedicine conference with the station to assist in knee surgery for a meteorologist.

 Because of its orbit, the satellite was able to link the North and South Poles and relayed the first pole-to-pole phone call.
-TDRS-1 also transmitted the first internet connection and live webcast from the North Pole and supported the first global television event from the South Pole Station - a worldwide television broadcast to commemorate the beginning of the year 2000.
+TDRS-1 also transmitted the first internet connection and live webcast from the North Pole and supported the first global television from the South Pole Station - a worldwide television broadcast to commemorate the beginning of the year 2000.

 Decommissioned

 The spacecraft was retired on or about 21 October 2009, after 26 years.
-Decommissioning was started on 5 June 2010 and passivation was completed on 27 June 2010.
-As of 2009, NASA had repositioned TDRS-3 to assume the duties of TDRS-1.
+Decommissioning was started on 5 June 2010 and passivation completed on 27 June 2010.
+As of 2009, NASA repositioned TDRS-3 to assume the duties of TDRS-1.